A description of institutional affiliations

 Information about formalized international cooperation

-The Music in the Brain group was formed by Peter Vuust in 2006 in collaboration with the CFIN (AU) and RAMA and has recently been joined by Risto Näätänen.
-Supported almost entirely by non-CFIN funding, the MIB group currently consists of two senior scientists, one post. doc. and 5 Ph.D.-students as well as number of co-supervised international Ph.D. students.
+The Music in the Brain group was formed by Peter Vuust in 2006 in collaboration with the CFIN (AU) and RAMA and has since been joined by Risto Näätänen.
+Supported almost entirely by non-CFIN funding, the MIB group currently consists of 2 senior scientists, 3 post. doc. and 7 Ph.D.-students, as well as number of co-supervised international Ph.D. students.

-Being the first, and until now the only research group of its kind in Northern Europe, the MIB group has positioned itself nationally and internationally with active research collaborations with university departments and research institutions nationally and abroad including Cognitive Brain Research Unit (CBRU), Helsinki (Elvira Brattico and Mari Tervaniemi), Functional Imaging Laboratory (FIL), London (Chris Frith and Uta Frith), Institut für Musikphysiologie und Musikermedizin in Hannover (Eckart Altenmüller), Ohio State University (David Huron), University of Oxford (Morten Kringelbach and Eric Clarke), The Auditory Neuroscience Laboratory, Northwestern University (Nina Kraus), Harvard Graduate School of Education, US (Jenny Thomson), Imperial College, London (Henrik Jensen), Brunell University, London (Costas Karageorghis), Goldsmiths University of London (Lauren Stewart and Pam Heaton), Harvard Medical School (Gottfried Schlaug).
+Being the first, and until now the only research group of its kind in Denmark, the MIB group has positioned itself nationally and internationally with active research collaborations with university departments and research institutions nationally and abroad including Cognitive Brain Research Unit (CBRU), Helsinki (Mikko Sams, Elvira Brattico and Mari Tervaniemi), Functional Imaging Laboratory (FIL), London (Chris Frith and Uta Frith), Institut für Musikphysiologie und Musikermedizin in Hannover (Eckart Altenmüller), Ohio State University (David Huron), University of Oxford (Morten Kringelbach and Eric Clarke), The Auditory Neuroscience Laboratory, Imperial College, London (Henrik Jensen), Brunell University, London (Costas Karageorghis), Goldsmiths University of London (Lauren Stewart and Pam Heaton), Harvard Medical School (Gottfried Schlaug), University of Jyväskylä (Petri Toiviainen), University of Tartu (Risto Näätänen), Autonomous University of Nuevo Leon (UANL), Mexico (Eduardo Adrian Garza-Villarreal), the Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig (Sonja Kotz).

 These collaborations involve joint Ph.D.-supervision, organization of joint research training, international workshops and conferences, joint publications and participation in international grant applications.